putta54/MW208_Raceline_Optimization/README.md

 ### **Vehicle path tracking using Simulink**
 <img src="https://user-images.githubusercontent.com/58664908/147874306-bdd48401-05a6-4731-b02f-087e0671b587.png" width=100% height=100%>

-This Simulink model extends the previous point mass model into a 3DOF one using the Stanley control methodology and various pre-built blocks in Simulink.
-This model was built by Veer Alakshendra, the author and mentor of this project.
+This Simulink model extends the previous point mass model into a 3DOF one using the Stanley control methodology and various pre-built blocks in Simulink (MATLAB R2021b version).
+This model was built in collaboration with Veer Alakshendra, the author and mentor of this project.
+While modifying the model, make sure that the vehicle parameters are parametrized properly.

-Unfortunately, this model wasn't working correctly on my system, and hence I am not adding it to this repository.
+In case of any queries please reach out to the MathWorks Student Competition Team via racinglounge@mathworks.com

 ### **Notes**

 Most of the track data I tested was from this Github repository, [Race Track Database](https://github.com/TUMFTM/racetrack-database).
 The data is available in a neat format with the x and y coordinates in the first two columns and the left and right track widths on the other two.